doughphunghus/7d2dModlets/README.md

 # 7d2dModlets
-Khelldons original alpha17 "7 Days to Die" modlets
+Khelldons original alpha17 "7 Days to Die" modlets.

+Status of these modlets in a18.3:
+Khelldon-RebarCrossBowBolts - Crossbow does not show bolts as possible ammo Khelldon-HolyHandGrenade - Works in a18 Khelldon-GetHorny - Works in a18
+Khelldon-AwwNuts - Nuts work for repairing some things (not all tested), finding in loot not confirmed

+!!
+The rest have not been tested yet !!!!

 Doughphunghus's fork - General updates:
 Mods were originally written for a17, updated them for a18, mostly by:
 - Adding/migrating Localization.txt
 - Adding/modifying Readme.md to indicate a18 support